Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

    :header: "Status Code","Description","Example"

    "500","* The `path` parameter was not specified or was empty.
    * The `sr_names` parameter was not specified or was empty.

-   * The custom feed doesn't exist.
+   * The specified username does not exist.

-   * The username specified does not exist.
+   * The specified custom feed name doesn't exist.
    * One of the subreddits specified in the `sr_names` list does not exist."," ``{""message"": ""Internal Server Error"", ""error"": 500}`` "